-Currently, 75 percent of WRI’s staff work in a LEED certified space.
+Currently, over 60% of WRI’s staff work in a LEED certified space.

-The U.S. office is located in a commercial building that was certified LEED Gold in 2011 and will be re-certified in 2016.
+The U.S. office is located in a commercial building that was re-certified LEED Platinum in 2016.
 The building includes a green roof, which provides green space for staff, supports storm water management, and reduces building energy use.

-In addition, in 2016, WRI completed a commercial interior renovation project that is currently in the process of LEED certification.
+In addition, in 2016, WRI completed a recent interior renovation project that achieved LEED Silver in 2017.
 One key energy savings feature of the renovation is a reduction of lighting power by 36% through the use of LED fixtures, daylighting, and occupancy sensors.
 In addition, the renovation will include electric sub-meters that will track actual energy usage by zones.
 These meters are an opportunity to engage staff and visitors on the energy consumed in daily operations, such from workstation equipment and electric lighting.
 Other features of the WRI office renovation include the following:

 - Diversion of about 95% of construction waste from landfills (i.e. reused or recycled)

 - 90% of work stations and offices have access to natural light

 - A minimum of 20% of new wood materials are Forest Stewardship Council certified

 - Use of Energy Star certified, energy-efficient appliances and equipment.

 To request a tour of the green office space at the U.S. Office, please fill out our contact form.